Skip to main content

 • “I still hate RNG mechanics like 'steal', which allows you to take cards from your opponent's deck.
 It's a cool concept, but I really dislike it since you can be lucky and rob your opponent of their win condition or be unlucky and get cards that are useless for you.”

 The graphics of the game are widely praised for their crispness, engaging art style, and fun animations, which contribute to an enjoyable aesthetic experience.
 While some players appreciate the whimsical and quirky visuals, others express a desire for higher resolution options to enhance the overall look.
-Overall, the graphics effectively complement the game's vibe and gameplay, making it visually appealing despite some calls for improvement.
+Overall, the game's graphics effectively complement its gameplay, making it visually appealing and functional.

 • “Fun, engaging, pretty graphics.”